RuiFilipeCampos/LeetCode/0. Computer Science Notes/Data Structure.md

 >
 > An array is stored such that the position of each element can be computed from its index [tuple](https://en.wikipedia.org/wiki/Tuple "Tuple") by a mathematical formula.[ [1] ](https://en.wikipedia.org/wiki/Array_data_structure#cite_note-1)[ [2] ](https://en.wikipedia.org/wiki/Array_data_structure#cite_note-andres-2)[ [3] ](https://en.wikipedia.org/wiki/Array_data_structure#cite_note-garcia-3)

-That definition is pretty abstract.
-A practical example is:
+A practical example is the simple 1D array, accessed from a 1D tuple, (index,):

 ```C
 int *arr = [1, 5, 9, 199];